 Taking a combination of hybrid and online courses will prepare you in the event that you want to pursue an additional or advanced degree in the future, or take continuing education courses required by your profession.

-Does this sound like the perfect opportunity for you?
-Learn more about our hybrid distance learning courses at Point University.
-We offer courses that fit the needs of busy adults.
-For more information, please visit http://wesonlinepoint.wpengine.com/access/.
+Interested in exploring online courses and programs?
+Learn more about our online programs at Point University, which we offer to fit the needs of busy adults.
+For more information, please visit https://online.point.edu/online-programs/.

 Point University, with campuses in Atlanta, McDonough, Peachtree City, Savannah and West Point, Georgia, as well as Birmingham, Alabama, offers convenient and affordable hybrid courses through its Hybrid program.